Emmotes/ic_spoilers/docs/blessings.md

             <span style="margin-left: 8px;">Global</span>
         </span>
         <span class="blessingsTableEffect">
-            <span style="margin-left: 8px;">Increases the damage of all Champions by X% for every piece of equipment of Legendary rarity across all Champions, stacking multiplicatively.</span>
+            <span style="margin-left: 8px;">Increases the damage of all Champions by 20% for each active potion on the current party, stacking multiplicatively.</span>
         </span>
     </span>
 </span>